meta-craft/auth0-mailchimp-export/README.md

 ## Usage

-Go to your mailchimp account and inspect the List (Lists -> List Name).
+Go to your MailChimp account and inspect the List (Lists -> List Name).
-Here you will see a synchronized list of email users that correspond to those defined in your Auth0 Connection (that have email addresses)
+Here you will see a synchronized list of email users that correspond to those defined in your Auth0 account.
+Note that it will only synchronize users who meet the following criteria:

+- Have an email address
+- Have verified their email address
+- Their email address does not contain a "+" symbol

 You can retrieve your MailChimp API key from (Account -> Extras -> API Keys)